ltiisidii/k8s-ansible/README.md

   kiali-server

 # Setup Metrics-Server (*)
 ansible-playbook -i inventory/dev playbooks/metrics-server.yaml --user appuser

+# Metallb_install (only metallb-system/controller, do not install the metallb-system/speaker component.
+The speaker component also attempts to establish BGP sessions on the node, and will conflict with Calico.)
+ansible-playbook -i inventory/dev playbooks/metrics-server.yaml --user appuser

 # Setup BPG to Firewall as (cloud provider) (*)